NerfJohn/Project-RISCII/docs/QuaidManual/README.md

 ---
 This section outlines the requirements of quaid.exe.

-In short, quaid.exe expects to be in the same folder as programs cprep.exe, ccomp.exe, and asmld.exe.
+In short, quaid.exe expects to be in the same folder as programs cprep.exe and asmld.exe.
 These programs should be the programs discussed in documents PR3000-PR3002.

 ## Quaid Program
 ---